c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 > Code listing no. 2

-#### 2.2.2) Package user.
+#### 2.2.2) Package configurer.

-Now imagine a scenario, where the Package user wants to select a plugin language which is different to the one which has been set by the Package maintainer.
+Now imagine a scenario, where the Package configurer wants to select a plugin language which is different to the one which has been set by the Package maintainer.
 In order to accomplish this, the Package user would somehow need to inform the configuration system of this fact.
 In the context of the GNU Autotools system, this means passing information - in the form of a command line option and associated value, to the package's configure script.
 To be able to do this however, the configure script would first need to be altered, so that it could support having such information passed to it in the first place.

 Looking through the output from the --configure --help command which was displayed earlier, we can see that there are a number of options which are listed under the ```Optional Packages:``` section.
 It would be nice if the configure script supplied an option which would allow it to support the specification of a plugin language.
 That is, it would be nice if the configuration script provided an option which was akin to the following;